-1. The Deltoides arises from the inferior edge of the whole spine of the scapula, from the outer margin of the acromion process, and from the exterior third of the clavicle.
-Its origin, for the most part, is tendinous and fleshy, mixed; but at its posterior part, it is entirely tendinous.
+1. The Deltoid is situated just beneath the skin, and forms the cushion, which protects and gives rotundity to the shoulder-joint.
+It arises from the inferior edge of the whole spine of the scapula, from the circumference of the acromion process, and from the exterior third of the clavicle.
+Its origin, for the most part, is tendinous and fleshy mixed; but at its posterior part it is entirely tendinous.

-It is inserted by a tendinous point, into the triangular rough surface, on the outer side of the os humeri, near its middle.
-It raises the os humeri to a horizontal line with the acromion.
+It is inserted by a tendinous point into the triangular rough surface on the outer side of the os humeri, near its middle.

-The deltoid is situated just beneath the skin, and forms the cushion, which protects and gives rotundity to the shoulder joint.
 Its general configuration is triangular, and, when spread out, its upper margin being opposed to the insertion of the trapezius, is much more extensive than one would suppose.
-Its fibres do not converge regularly to its insertion like the radii of a circle; but the whole muscle is divided into several parts; between which, the interposition of intermuscular tendons affects the course of the fibres, makes several portions of the deltoid look penniform, and others like smaller deltoids introduced into the larger.
+Its fibres do not converge regularly to its insertion, like the radii of a circle; but the whole muscle is divided into several parts, between which, the interposition of intermuscular tendons affects the course of the fibres, makes several portions of the deltoid look penniform, and others like smaller deltoids introduced into the larger.